mikavir/casa-quest/README.md

 - **Deactivate user account**

     - Admins have the ability to deactivate user accounts.
 This feature allows them to respond to user requests for account deletion and manage users who violate the platform's rules.
-By providing this functionality, admins can ensure compliance with user preferences and maintain a safe, respectful community environment A modal prompts admin to confirm their deletion, preventing accidental account deletions.
+By providing this functionality, admins can ensure compliance with user preferences and maintain a safe, respectful community environment.
+A modal prompts admin to confirm their deletion, preventing accidental account deletions.

 ![screenshot](documentation/feature/feature-deactivate-account.png)

-- **'Created By'**
+- **Identification of creator of posts**

     - Admins have the ability to identify the creators of posts.
 This functionality allows them to monitor user activity and take appropriate action against users who violate the platform's guidelines or misuse the web application.